-As reported in~\cite{Yang}, the projection steps dominate the computation time, more than 95\% of the total time.
-Instead of using uniform sampling, we propose to use the GAN framework to generate the samples.
-This will give us samples that are already quite close to the manifold, hence reducing the computation time significantly.
+As reported in~\cite{Yang}, the projection steps dominate the computation time with more than 95\% of the total time.
+Instead of uniform sampling, we propose to use the GAN framework to generate the samples.
+This will give us samples that are already quite close to the manifold and hence reduce the computation time significantly.

-To generate samples from the GAN framework, we first determine the task space region of interest, i.e.\ a box that covers the reachable points of the robot's end-effector.
-We sample points inside this box, and use it as the target for the generator.
-Together with the Gaussian noise, we can then obtain a set of configurations that are near to the target, and require fewer projection steps.
+To generate samples from the GAN framework, we first determine the task space region of interest, i.e.,\ a box that covers the reachable points of the robot's end-effector.
+We sample points inside this box and use it as the target for the generator.
+Together with the Gaussian noise, we can then obtain a set of configurations that are near to the target and require fewer projection steps.
 As the generator consists of $N_\text{net}$ neural networks, we choose one out of the $N_\text{net}$ configurations randomly as the output of the sampler.